310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_1.md

             {% bubble Shinobu norsmile %}
             You believe so too, Anzu-dono?

-            I don’t necessarily want special attention over this, but wanting to share the things that you do with others is just another part of human nature in the end.
+            I don’t necessarily want special attention over this, but in the end, wanting to share the things that you do with others is just another part of human nature.
             {% endbubble %}
             {% bubble Shinobu smile %}
-            With this manga, I’m sure that will become a reality…♪
+            With this comic, I’m sure that will become a reality…♪
 			{% endbubble %}
         </div>
     </div>